The Joe Schmo Show: The Joe Schmo Show: The Full Bounty (2013)

 In January 2012, Spike TV announced it had picked up a new ten-episode series titled Full Bounty, described as "a reality competition series featuring 12 aspiring bounty hunters who risk life and limb to chase down actual fugitives".

 In August 2012, it was revealed that this announcement was in fact cover for a new season of The Joe Schmo Show titled The Joe Schmo Show: The Full Bounty, which filmed in July 2012 and aired beginning on January 8, 2013.
 Ordered for ten episodes, with J. Holland Moore, a writer on the previous seasons, taking over as head writer and executive producer.
-The format featured a single contestant who believes he's in a competition to become a bounty hunter, with $100,000 at stake in a parody of bounty hunter shows such as Dog The Bounty Hunter.
+The format featured a single contestant who believes he's in a competition to become a bounty hunter, with $100,000 at stake in a parody of bounty hunter shows such as Dog the Bounty Hunter as well as job-hunt competitions such as America's Next Top Model or The Apprentice.

 The previous series host, Ralph Garman, returned this time in disguise as Jake Montrose, a seasoned bounty hunter who judged the contestant's performances.
 As with previous versions of the program, the other 11 contestants are actors.
 Included among them for the first time is a recognizable celebrity: Lorenzo Lamas, star of 1990s bounty hunter series Renegade, playing a parody of himself.
 An early preview for the show's return digitally blurred the new "Schmo's" face and altered his voice, so as not to reveal his identity.
 The name of the Schmo was later revealed to be Chase Rogan, a 28-year-old native of Pennsylvania, who is a married sports fanatic and business owner.
 For the third time out of three seasons of the program, a chosen Joe Schmo hails from Pittsburgh, Pennsylvania.
 The series premiered at 10 P.M. eastern time with two episodes.
 In the first episode, as he is introduced to his fellow contestants, Rogan does not actually recognize Lamas.

 The cast once again featured numerous reality show archetypes:

+The Joe Schmo Show: The GOAT (2025)

+After a decade, the revival premiered on TBS on January 21, 2025.
+In this latest incarnation, the real and fake contestants participate in an elaborate competition known as The GOAT, a supposed Americanized adaptation of a popular (and fictitious) South Korean series, hosted by Cat Deeley.
+The Schmo that’s been chosen for season 4 is Ben Frisone, from Baltimore, Maryland.

+The cast once again featured numerous reality show archetypes:

 International versions

 The Joe Schmo Show was produced for TV2 in New Zealand by Touchdown Television as Living The Dream in 2004.
 The same year, France released Gloire et Fortune : La grande imposture (Fame and fortune: The great deception).
-In 2006, the show arrived in Spain with the name of El Show de Cándido (The Candid Show) on the Spanish TV channel La Sexta by Globomedia (Promofilm).
+In 2006, the show arrived in Spain with the name of El Show de Cándido (The Candid Show) in season 1 and later renamed as El Show de Cándi-dos (The Candi-dos Show) in season 2 on the Spanish TV channel La Sexta by Globomedia (Promofilm).